GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 <img width="646" alt="Capture d’écran 2021-11-27 à 12 17 40" src="https://user-images.githubusercontent.com/73121667/143679002-d1bff5d7-96af-43cc-a12f-7ce53a6bcd47.png">

 Now, you understand how to apply the fit function.
 Then, we use a bigger dataset to see the real utility of exploiting the capacities of multicore processors.
 That's why, we use the second dataset of the R package.
-We compare the batch mode with 1 ncore and then 3 ncores on the batch mode.
+We compare the batch mode with 1 ncore and then 3 ncores.
 To see the time of calculs, you can use "system.time".

     print(system.time(LogisticRegression <- fit(formula=default~.,data=default_card,coef=0.5,mode="batch",batch_size=10,learningrate=0.1,max_iter=100, ncores=1)))